-- Make tobacco use less accessible, affordable, and attractive. - Promote quitting by providing cessation resources that are readily available and tailored to priority populations and changing needs. - Prohibit or restrict smoking, including e-cigarettes, to protect health and access to clean indoor air.
+- Make tobacco use less accessible, less affordable, and less attractive; - Promote quitting by providing cessation resources that are readily available and tailored to priority populations and changing needs; and - Prohibit or restrict smoking including e-cigarettes to safe-guard health and ensure access to clean indoor air.

-Specific strategies and activities in the state plan are intended to target, reach, engage, and serve priority populations in an effort to reduce the disparate tobacco burden in Vermont, and have greater reach and success with reducing tobacco use in the state.
+Specific strategies and activities in the State Plan are intended to target, reach, engage, and serve the priority populations in an effort to reduce disparate tobacco burden in Vermont, and have greater reach and impact on reducing tobacco use in the state.